bartlomiejrembisz/Social-Network-in-Java/README.md

 # Social Network in Java

-A networking application written in Java allowing the users to upload music and share it with friends.
+A multi-threaded networking application written in Java allowing the users to upload music and share it with friends.

 **Features:**
 - Login/registration